 This is the unusual way Campbell won the 2019 WSOP Player of the Year award.

 Evidently, this embarrassing mishap caused a huge stir in the online poker community.
 Campbell and Negreanu accepted the eventual result without any harsh feelings.
-However, third place finisher Shaun Deeb – who also had a bit of an internet rivalry with Negreanu – expressed it many times that he felt cheated.
+However, third place finisher Shaun Deeb – who also had a bit of an internet rivalry with Negreanu – expressed many times that he felt cheated.
 Deeb claimed that had he known the actual standings of the PoY point race at the time, he would have used different strategies in the late tournaments.

 Meanwhile, many felt that Daniel Negreanu, who followed the PoY point standings very closely throughout the World Series events and documented it in his vlogs, must have caught an error himself.
-Thus they felt his failing to report it was questionable at best.
+Thus they felt his failure to report it was questionable at best.

 All this commotion does not take anything away from the fact that Robert Campbell had an amazing year in 2019 and deservedly won the WSOP Player of the Year award.